ASaiM/hmp_mock_tests/doc/report/report.md

 The expected abundances based on ribosomal RNA operon counts.
 During biological manipulations and sequencing, some bias may arise that modify the abundances of strains.
 Indeed, to get "real" abundances of expected strains, raw metagenomic sequences of both samples are mapped on genomes of expected strains.

-We observe strong differences between expected abundances based on ribosomal RNA operon counts from metadata and abundances based on mapping counts (Figure \ref{}).
+For SRR02232, variations in abundances between species are similar using mapping than RNA operon count (Figure \ref{mapping_comparison}).
+Observations are different for SRR072233 (Figure \ref{mapping_comparison}): expected abundances (based on RNA operon abundances) are identical for all species, but unexpected variations exist for mapping based abundances.

 \begin{figure}[h!]
     \centering